alberti42/Volume-Control/README.md

 	![Open anyway panel](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Images/Open_anyway_panel.png)
 * You can avoid the previous steps by downloading the source file and compiling the application by yourself with Apple *Xcode*.

-Special note for newer Apple M1 computers (native ARM64 Apple application)
+Running the app on the newer Apple M1 computers (native ARM64 Apple application)
 --------------------------------------------------------------------------

 If you own an Apple computer of latest generation (Apple M1), you cannot run the application without signinig it.
 This is a security change introduce first with Big Sur.
 For more details, check the [link](https://wiki.lazarus.freepascal.org/Code_Signing_for_macOS), where it is explained that all native ARM64 code must be signed or the operating system prevents its execution.
 In order to sign the application, follow these steps: